DaneVinson/scarredworld/markdown/pantheon.md

 ![](../images/red-skull.png)

 ### Jarl-Kahn [N]
-Jarl-Kahn commonly appears as powerfully built and extremely charismatic male of whatever race his worshiper happens to be.
+Jarl-Kahn commonly appears as powerfully built and extremely charismatic male of whichever race a worshiper happens to be.
 The sword [Luckstrum](./luckstrum.md) is invariably at his side.
 Jarl-Kahn's domains include war, combat, bravery, swiftness, luck, athletics, mischief, gambling, drinking and fornication.
 His most common symbol is a plain sword.

 ![](../images/sword.png)